Getting Published - Stephen Leather

 One thing you must always remember is that agents are the middle-men in the publishing world.
 They are acting for writers (their clients) but the actual money comes from publishers.
 A writer has only one agent, but an agent has dozens, often hundreds, of writers, and will be dealing with all the major publishers.
 At the end of the day, an agent is not going to jeopardise his relationship with a publisher for the sake of one writer.
 Publishers are far more important to agents than writers are, and the writer is always going to come off worst in any conflict unless you have the clout that comes with being one of the really big sellers.
 That’s a sad fact of life, and all writers should remember it.

 There’s no doubt that there are advantages in having a good agent in your corner.
 The agent can act as a buffer between you and your publisher, so that problems can be resolved without anyone taking it personally.
 It’s better to have a moan at your agent and let him or her negotiate with your publisher rather than you letting off steam yourself!
+Publishers generally have think skins and don’t react well to criticism.
 And it’s definitely true that an agent is better placed to negotiate the financial arrangements – there’s more to a book deal than the advance, and often it’s in the small print that a good agent can really earn his commission.
 The trick is to find an agent who believes in you and who believes in your work.
 Needle in a haystack time, I’m afraid.

 So royalties of my early books that were handled by Peters Fraser and Dunlop continue to go through the company, which is now run by the son of Michael Sissons, Jonathan.
 I went in to see Jonathan a few years back to ask for help selling the film rights to my books - that’s his speciality.
 He was more interested in getting the rights to more of my books and pretty much refused to help me on the film/TV front.
 He had me meet Tim Bates, one of their literary agents.
 Some time later I sent Tim a copy of Triggers, my female assassin story, Three weeks later I had heard nothing and when I emailed to ask what had happened, he said he was waiting to talk to Jonathan, who was sick.
 Really?
 I was asking for advice about the book, not the film rights, so his reply made no sense.
 I said that better we part company and that I would look for an agent who was more interested in helping build my career.
 That’s when Tim said he had no intention of giving up his percentage of my early books.
 This is what he wrote - ‘PFD will continue to collect money on the live contracts with Hodder, as the agents of record, as outlined in the agency clauses in those contracts and the terms of business you signed.
 This is entirely normal and straightforward and does not compel us to represent you or offer you advice for any projects going forward.’